[music] paused

 cd bevy_pong

-Now open Cargo.toml and replace its contents with:
+Open Cargo.toml and replace its contents with:

 [package]